 Its enclosed design is essential for making consistent prints since the temperature within the unit is easy to regulate.
 This is vital for certain materials such as ABS which can warp if the temperature starts to dip.

-Considering it boasts intuitive features like Wi-Fi connectivity as well as quiet printing, it is surprising that it does not boast a filament runout sensor.
+Considering it boasts intuitive features like Wi-Fi connectivity as well as being a quiet printer, it is surprising that it does not boast a filament runout sensor.
 Still, compared to other brands, it is easy to use for a first-timer, and still has a pause and resume function that makes it easier to switch between filament.

 The removable build plate makes it easier to pry your finished masterpiece away so you can meet tight deadlines without having to worry about how long it is going to be before it is ready.